AidanFLaw/aidanlaw.xyz/content/about/about.md

 ---

-## Why I Focus on Healthcare IT
+## Why Healthcare Tech is Different

-Healthcare practices face unique challenges that generic IT consultants often don't understand:
+Medical practices face challenges that generic tech consultants often don't grasp:
-- Patient care can't be interrupted for system maintenance
+- Patient care can't stop for system maintenance
-- Compliance requirements are complex and constantly evolving
+- Compliance requirements are complex and constantly changing
-- Legacy systems often contain years of critical patient data
+- Legacy systems contain years of irreplaceable patient data
-- Staff training time is limited and valuable
+- Staff training time is limited and precious

-Having managed these challenges daily in a large surgical practice, I bring real-world experience and practical solutions to every engagement.
+Having wrestled with these challenges daily in a large surgical practice, I bring battle-tested experience and practical solutions to every project.

 ---

 ## Personal Interests

-When not solving healthcare IT challenges, I enjoy working on my homelab infrastructure, staying current with emerging technologies, and exploring the intersection of technology and business operations.
-I'm also learning Polish ("Mówię trochę po polsku") and enjoy the mental challenge of language acquisition.
+When not solving tech challenges, I enjoy tinkering with my homelab infrastructure, staying current with emerging technologies, and exploring how tech and business operations intersect.
+I'm also learning Polish ("Mówię trochę po polsku") and enjoying the mental gymnastics of language acquisition.

+Outside of technology, I love cooking (especially experimenting with new techniques and cuisines) and rock climbing, which has taught me a lot about problem-solving under pressure and the importance of having solid backup systems.

 ---

-## Ready to Discuss Your Healthcare IT Challenges?
+## Ready to Talk About Your Tech Headaches?

-I understand the pressure of managing technology in healthcare environments.
-Let's discuss how strategic IT improvements can eliminate your daily headaches and give your practice a competitive advantage.
+I get the pressure of managing technology in healthcare environments.
+Let's discuss how strategic improvements can eliminate your daily headaches and give your practice a real competitive edge.

 ### [Schedule Your Free Assessment →](/contact/)